ANSHURAJ11/LAMMPSatOU/README.md

 The fifth file is

    - `MoNbTi_A_atom.eam.alloy`, which is the interatomic potential file and can be downloaded from [this page](https://github.com/wrj2018/Intermetallics_2020)

+First, [download all five files from GitHub](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) to your local computer.

 Then on OSCER, create a new directory in your \$HOME.
 Say the directory is named `oscer_gsfe`.
 The command is